08 juil. 2020

 From a high-performance point of view, we expect to see more performance leadership roles at the top level, in response to a number of changes.

-Even before this crisis, the demands on the high-performance area of sports organizations were increasing exponentially.
+Even before this crisis, the demands on the high-performance area of sports organisations were increasing exponentially.

 - The frequency and intensity of games and competition is greater than ever